 - Eggs: Eggs help to make this recipe to be even more filling.
 To make a vegan cauliflower stir fry, swap out the eggs for scrambled tofu.

 - Finish it off: Drizzle with soy sauce and toasted sesame oil at the end for a final punch of smoky, umami flavor.
 (Gluten-free?
 Here are some soy sauce replacements!)

-How to make fried rice with cauliflower
+How to make cauliflower Rice

 Ok but…does cauliflower rice taste good?